wendyverdonk93/docs/content/faq/getting-started/testing-with-multisafepay.md

 ## Refunds

 You can process refunds in your test account, but this is disabled by default.
-To enable refunds in your test account, email our Integration Team at <integration@multisafepay.com>
+To enable refunds in your test account, email the Integration Team at <integration@multisafepay.com>